david-martin/proposals/security/mobile-app-network-security.md

 ## Primary Goal

-* Reach agreement on a solution that can help mobile developers properly handle network security in their mobile apps that consume AeroGear services
+* A solution that can help mobile developers properly handle network security in their mobile apps that consume AeroGear services

 ## Secondary Goal